bpkleer/einstieg-in-r/wbt/lb4/content/chapter1/_index.en.md

 ---
-title: "Lin.
-Regression"
+title: "Linear Regression"
-menuTitle: "Lin.
-Regression"
+menuTitle: "Linear Regression"
 chapter: true
 pre: "1. "
 weight: 100
 ---

-### Kapitel 1
+### Chapter 1

-# Lineare Regression
+# Linear Regression

-In diesem Kapitel lernen wir die Grundlagen der linearen Regression, sowie die Berechnung von bi- und multivariaten Modellen mit (pseudo-)metrischen Variablen.
+In this chapter, we will learn the basics of linear regression, as well as the calculation of bi- and multivariate models with (pseudo-)metric variables.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}